 Financial support will usually be distributed such that 60% of the total amount is allocated to Activities A and B and 40% to Activity C and the administration of the support under this Directive.

-2. It is possible to apply for the support of an activity to be implemented in the current or subsequent semester.
+It is possible to apply for the support of an activity to be implemented in the current or subsequent semester.
 Reimbursement of activities implemented in the past is not possible.
 The support allocated is provided for a defined purpose, i.e., it is tied to the specific applicant, activity, and implementation dates.
 It is possible to change the dates of a stay on condition that the applicant informs the faculty in writing before the event.

 An application for support under Article 2 (a) (i) of two standard pages must contain the name of the planned activity, its description, the personal benefit for the student, and the benefit for the internationalisation of CU.
-The application must include a motivation letter and the agenda of the event.
+The application must include a motivation letter of one standard page and the agenda of the event.

 The criteria for the evaluation of applications for support are as follows:

 Limited possibility for support from other University sources (for example other sources of funding of the international mobility of students);

 Representation of applications from various faculties or other units of CU;

 The benefit of the activity for the support of the internationalisation of activities of the academic community of CU;

 Efficiency and justification of the use of resources allocated;